PBremner01/NeighborhoodMap/ReadMe.md

 Notes:
 1. Responsive web design is supported map functionality resizing and recentering support.
 2. Animations is supported with a DROP when a marker is placed and a BOUNCE when a marker is clicked on.
+3. To access the Project files directly from github : https://github.com/PBremner01/NeighborhoodMap.git